fbpx

 Unique details link psychedelic-assisted therapy with more low-risk drug alternatives available under prescription guidelines, such as ketamine.
 Though this approach is not without challenges — including access to professionals in the field who can oversee laboratory conditions to ensure safety—research continues to tout improved patient outcomes.

-The history of psychedelics dates back centuries; groups have used them throughout history for religious or spiritual reasons until less acceptable socio-cultural exposure occurred in some western populations during the 1960s turning public favour against them.
+The history of psychedelics dates back centuries; groups have used them throughout history for religious or spiritual reasons until less acceptable socio-cultural exposure occurred in some Western populations during the 1960s turning public favor against them.

 Who knew expanding your mind could also expand your brain cells?
 Psychedelics: the ultimate brain-gain supplement.